Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 Describe the command you used and its output in the Change file permissions on a hidden file section of the File permissions in Linux template.
 In the **Manage authorization** lab, take a screenshot of the Linux command you used.
 Or, type this command directly into the template.

-## Change directory permissions
+## Change Directory Permissions

 The files and directories in the projects directory belong to the **researcher2** user.
-Only **researcher2** should be allowed to access the drafts directory and its contents.
+Only **researcher2** should be allowed to access the **drafts** directory and its contents.
 Use a Linux command to modify the permissions accordingly.

 Describe the command you used and its output in the **Change directory permissions** section of the **File permissions in Linux** template.
 In the **Manage authorization** lab, take a screenshot of the Linux command you used.
 Or, type this command directly into the template.